dasalgadoc/testing-in-go/README.md

 __Notes__:
 - All test are passing, even the bad ones.
 - To explore similar techniques in Java, please check [this repository](https://github.com/dasalgadoc/testing-in-java)
+- In the Java Repository, I make an interesting VO refactor to avoid the usage of the `new` keyword.
+In Go, we don't have this problem because we don't have constructors.
+Also, I already explore the VO refactor in go in this [repository](https://github.com/dasalgadoc/best-go-examples) So, I won't repeat it here.

 ## 🧲 Environment Setup